-Previous land use has had a significant role in determining the type of vegetation found along the stream.
+Previous landuse has had a significant role in determining the type of vegetation found along the stream.
 Due to the steepness of the sides of the valley, the most intensive development activities were confined to the valley floor along the stream.
 Pastures and fields were created from cleared, forested floodplains.
 After abandonment, these old fields have experienced a consistent pattern of recovery, with species dominating the initial regrowth including sumac, dogwoods, aspens, hawthorns, and white pine.
 These species are succeeded by other light loving hardwood tree species such as ash, basswood and elm or in lower parts of the watershed, hickories, butternut, and oak.
 Hemlocks are largely confined to the steeper stream banks and slopes where cultivation or harvesting of hemlocks for bark was impossible.
 More recent housing construction has re-intensified activity along the stream and been accompanied by the introduction of non-native vegetation typical of household lawns and gardens.

-Today, the Stony Clove watershed is largely forested.
+Today, the West Kill watershed is largely forested.
 Upland forest cover types transition from the oak-ash-hickory forests at the bottom of the watershed, to a beech-maple forest in the middle elevations, to a maple-beech-birch in the headwaters.
 Balsam fir forest stands, remnant of the boreal, post-glacial forests and relatively unaffected by exploitation, can still be found at the crest of the watershed ridge.
-Riparian areas in Stony Clove are also largely forested, although the continuity of the forest is frequently interrupted by infrastructure, utility lines, residential land use and the remnants of the railroad right-of-way and abandoned agricultural lands.
+Riparian areas in West Kill are also largely forested, although the continuity of the forest is frequently interrupted by infrastructure, utility lines, residential land use and abandoned agricultural lands.